san-zrl/chess_openings/README.md

 ## Introduction

 I am a chess player.
-I used to play in my youth a lot but then lost contact to the game due to lack of playing partners.
+I used to play a lot when I was youner but then lost contact to the game due to lack of playing partners.
 A couple of years ago I discovered [Lichess.org](https://lichess.org) and got back into playing.
 This re-boosted my playing level and so I thought I use their free data